spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 If the Data Flow server is started with the `spring.cloud.dataflow.grafana-info.url` property pointing to your Grafana URL, the Grafana feature is enabled and the Data Flow UI provides you with Grafana buttons that can open a particular dashboard for a given task.

-Installing Prometheus and InfluxDB is different depending on the platform on which you run.
+Installing Wavefront, Prometheus and InfluxDB is different depending on the platform on which you run.
 Links to installation instructions are provides in each section below.

 ## Local